Blogpost | 21 June 2024

 Diversity of actors, climate targets, global support

-Fourth, cooperation with Germany can help strengthen a diversity of actors in Chinese climate policy beyond the central government.
-For example, the transformation dialogue includes cooperation with provinces – a sensible approach.
-Additionally, the German side should push for the inclusion of experts from research institutes and civil society from both countries in exchange and cooperation formats.
+Fourth, co-operation with Germany can help strengthen a diversity of actors in Chinese climate policy beyond the central government.
+For example, the transformation dialogue includes co-operation with provinces – a sensible approach.
+Additionally, the German side should push for the inclusion of experts from research institutes and civil society from both countries in exchange and co-operation formats.

 Fifth, it is no exaggeration to say that future global warming largely depends on China's new climate target for 2035, which China – like all countries – must submit to the UN by February 2025 at the latest.
 So far, signs indicate that China intends to meet this deadline but does not plan an adequately ambitious target.
-This must be addressed in all high-level discussions – it helps if the Vice Chancellor of the largest EU member state emphasizes the importance of this issue.
+This must be addressed in all high-level discussions – it helps if the Vice Chancellor of the largest EU member state emphasises the importance of this issue.
 This will only be effective if Habeck can also commit to the EU presenting an ambitious target for 2035 and 2040 aligned with the 1.5-degree limit as early as possible.

 Sixth, Robert Habeck should propose that China and Germany jointly do more to support other countries in their energy transitions.
 An accelerated global energy transition can alleviate trade tensions over green technologies.
 Even if the EU wants to reduce the share of Chinese imports, this does not have to mean a decline in demand for Chinese products if coal-dependent countries like Indonesia, India, or South Africa accelerate their energy transitions and rely largely on technology from China.